Search - our trusted

 information in hard copy form, please make a specific

-request, enclosing a stamped addressed envelope, in the
+request, enclosing a stamped addressed envelope,

 September of the Festival year (ie - September 2014 and